 - Cut the carrots, celery, onion, turnip, and tomatoes into about 1/2-inch dice.

 - Trim the stem and green part from the leek and discard.
 Slice the white part lengthwise and rinse out any dirt.

 - Chop the leek thinly.

 - In a heavy-bottomed soup pot, heat the olive oil over a low-to-medium heat.

 - Add the carrots, celery, onion, garlic, and leek and cook for 2 to 3 minutes or until the onion is slightly translucent, stirring more or less continuously.

 - Add the turnip and tomatoes, and cook for another minute, still stirring.

-- Season to taste with Kosher salt and white pepper and serve right away.
+- Season to taste with Kosher salt and white pepper.

 |Nutritional Guidelines (per serving)|